tstolarczyk/SoHAPPy/docs/production.rst

 As an example:

-:code:`python generator.py -C "SoHAPPy.py" -V "strictmoonveto" -P 10 -S 3 -b False -d 0`
+:code:`python generator.py -C "SoHAPPy.py" -V "strictmoonveto" -P 10 -S 3 --nobatch -d 0`

-will produce 10 commands for launching SoHAPPy on 3 subsets of 10 sources.
+will produce 3 commands for launching SoHAPPy on 3 subsets of 10 sources.
 Here is the output (note that these commands use the default `config.yaml` file for most of the parameters, except the one explicitely superseded on the command line.
 Here the visibility is computed on-the-fly, based on the